rabovik/FastElegantDelegation/README.md

 ```

 You do not need to keep a strong reference to `FEDMultiProxy` object.
 It is automatically retained by each delegate and will be deallocated when all delegates die. `onDealloc` block will be called at that moment and you may set targets delegate to `nil` there.

-## Multi-delegate pattern in your own code
-…

-Sorry, this part of README is not ready yet. :(

 ## CocoaPods
 Add `FastElegantDelegation ` to your _Podfile_.